Drongelens Canal: The need to separate the Meuse and the Waal

 Seasonal flooding was a regular event in the drainage basin of the Aa and Dommel.
 It often became disastrous when these rivers could not discharge into the Meuse.
 This happened when either the Meuse or the Rhine were at a high level, often because of melting snow upstream.
 The high chance for flood disasters in the region was caused by the fact that since 1273, the Meuse discharged into the Waal somewhat downstream of 's-Hertogenbosch.
 This way extreme flooding on the left bank of the Meuse often occurred because the Rhine was high.

 In the late 1830s Belgium started to irrigate the Campine with water from the Meuse.
 This caused severe problems for shipping on the Meuse.
 Other problems downstream were that the Zuid-Willemsvaart, the Aa, Dommel, and Leij could hardly process the increased amount of water from the Campine.
 The Dutch themselves further aggravated the problem from the 1850s, when they started to dig for peat in the Peel.

 In 1823 Baron C.R.T.
 Krayenhoff had proposed a design to separate the Waal and the Meuse.
 Some measures were taken in the mid-nineteenth century.
 In 1859 a lock was made in the old Canal of St. Andries, upstream of 's-Hertogenbosch.
 In 1861-1874 the Nieuwe Merwede was dug.
 The disastrous flood season of late December 1880 would finally induce the government to take effective measures.
 The flood included a breach in the dykes near Nieuwkuijk and put the complete Land van Heusden en Altena under water.
 It caused so much damage that in January 1883 the law to move the mouth of the Meuse was passed.

-The law led to the construction of the river / canal Bergse Maas, from Well just west of 's-Hertogenbosch, to the Amer west of Geertruidenberg.
+The law led to the construction of the river / canal Bergsche Maas, from Well just west of 's-Hertogenbosch, to the Amer west of Geertruidenberg.
 This was such a big project that it was completed only in 1904.